WebPlatformForEmbedded/meta-wpe/README.md

 * Git repository: <https://github.com/WebPlatformForEmbedded/meta-wpe>
 * Issues management: <https://github.com/WebPlatformForEmbedded/meta-wpe/issues>
 * Documentation: <https://github.com/WebPlatformForEmbedded/meta-wpe/wiki>
 ## Quick Start
+Quick start intructions can be found at <https://github.com/WebPlatformForEmbedded/manifests-metrological-raspberrypi>

+The other possibility is to just add the `meta-wpe` layer to your own setup.

+## Old quick Start

 1. `git clone git@github.com:YoeDistro/yoe-distro.git` and `cd yoe-distro`
 2. `. raspberrypi3-envsetup.sh` (OR any other machine with `. ./\<machine\>-envsetup.sh`)